How to Hold a Great Strategic Planning Offsite Meeting

 Your team should emerge from the meeting with concrete initiatives—four to ten is ideal.
 These initiatives should have a long-term impact on your business, even if they are short-term projects.
 For example, suppose one overall strategic goal is to improve customer experience.
 In that case, a short-term goal could be sending call center agents through additional training or implementing a new feedback tool.

-5. set expectations
+5. Set expectations

 Start your offsite by setting expectations for meeting conduct and interaction.
 Dave Bailey, CEO of Founder Coach, recommends the following three questions to help define ground rules: